derv82/wifite/readme.md

 Required Programs
 -----------------

-Please see [the installation guide](https://github.com/kurobeats/wifite/wiki/Installation) on the wiki for help installing any of the tools below.
+Please see [the installation guide](https://github.com/derv82/wifite/wiki/Installation) on the wiki for help installing any of the tools below (it's extremely outdated).

 * [__Python 2.7.x__](http://python.org/getit/).
 Wifite is a Python script and requires Python to run.